JvanKatwijk/qt-dab/README.md

 In arch, it was essential to add the username to the group "audio".

-The most recent distribution of Raspbian Stretch (i.e. august 2017) supports both Qt5 and a qwt compiled against Qt5.
+The most recent distribution of Raspbian Stretch (i.e. August 2017) supports both Qt5 and a qwt compiled against Qt5.

 A (slightly experimental) AppImage is available (see the releases section) developed under and to be used for Raspbian Stretch.
-Note that the repositories for Raspbian Stretch contain libraries for the rtlsdr Dabsticks and the airspy, while the API library for the SDRplay can be downloaded from sdrplay.com.
+Note that the repositories for Raspbian Stretch contain libraries for the rtlsdr Dabsticks and the Airspy, while the API library for the SDRplay can be downloaded from sdrplay.com.
 So, Qt-DAB can be used without the need for compiling anything.

 The AppImage version does not contain the Spectrum - I am using it in a headless environment.